-Becky Whitaker - Lecturer becky.whitaker@ucleeds.ac.uk

-Becky lectures in the HE Business department and has taught across a range of modules on the Business, Enterprise and Management, Events Management, and Travel and Tourism Foundation Degree courses.
+Becky Whitaker Email: becky.whitaker@ucleeds.ac.uk Becky lectures in the Higher Education Business department and has taught across a range of modules on the Business, Enterprise and Management, Events Management, and Travel and Tourism Foundation Degree courses.
 Prior to lecturing, she held managerial and senior roles in revenue, sales, and marketing in the hotel, hospitality, tourism, and events industries.
+She spent 11 years with Marriott Hotels where she opened and managed the Cluster Event Sales Office and was Director of Sales for Leeds Marriott Hotel.
 She has also owned and managed her own business for the past 11 years that generates leads and ideas on social media and boosts sales conversions in the same sectors.

-Becky has a BA Hons in Tourism Management and is involved in running and delivering various training events primarily for events professionals and hospitality teams, as well as delivering events under the umbrella of Sales and Marketing Director for 'The Female Hospitality Network'.
+She has a BA Hons in Tourism Management from Leeds Beckett University and is involved in running and delivering various training events primarily for events professionals and hospitality teams, as well as delivering events under the umbrella of Sales and Marketing Director for 'The Female Hospitality Network'.